Global Private Practice · Online & Confidential

 You are likely experiencing:

-- Inability to rest: Silence feels dangerous.
-You use performance as a shield against the anxiety of stopping (To read more about High-functioning anxiety, click here)—maintaining constant motion to avoid feeling the emptiness underneath.
+• Inability to rest: Silence feels dangerous.
+You use performance as a shield against the pressure of stopping (To read more about High-functioning stress, click here for high-functioning stress support)—maintaining constant motion to avoid feeling the emptiness underneath.

 This is not a failure of mindset.
 You do not need more discipline.
 You are experiencing a functional limit of your current operating system.